-An Experimental Investigation of Axial Cutting Under a Tension Deformation Mode 2020-01-0206
+Experimental Investigation of Axial Cutting of AA6061 Extrusions under a Tension Deformation Mode 2020-01-0206

 Anthony Gudisey, William Altenhof, John Magliaro